maxime-tremblay/apex-app-battleship/README.md

 ###1.
 Oracle Application Express
 1. Create a new Workspace
 2. Import the battleship application (battleship.sql)
-  * The import process will create all of the required database objects (tables, sequences, triggers, packages, etc.)
+  * When promped to install supporting objects, select yes if you need the to create all of the required database objects (tables, sequences, triggers, packages, etc.)
     * All of the database objects are prefixed with "BS_"

 ###2.
 Database